Shopping Cart

 Meeting_Four_web-550x550

 The white gold I use is unusual.
 It is called ‘palladium white gold’.
-It is a much more superior alloy, as palladium is a highly pure metal; alloyed with pure gold, it creates a gorgeous dark precious metal, which looks a bit more like platinum than commercial white gold.
+It is a much more superior alloy, as palladium is a highly pure metal; alloyed with pure gold, it creates a gorgeous white-ish precious metal, which looks a bit more like platinum than commercial white gold.
 It is a highly valuable metal, which does not have to be rhodium plated again and again like commercial white gold.
 I only work in 18k.

 Even though it is incredibly durable and strong, 18k Palladium white gold is very malleable – it loves being forged, and thus lends itself to the forging technique I use.
 I appreciate its density and colour very much – it is very contemporary.
 Best of all, it is hypo-allergenic, as it does not contain nickel.